Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 5-5 in its last 10 contests, with a 6-4 record against the spread in that span.
+- Miami has gone 4-6 over its past 10 contests, with a 5-5 record against the spread during that span.

-- Four of the Heat's last 10 games have gone over the total.
+- Three of the Heat's last 10 games have gone over the total.

 - Miami is 15-15 against the spread and 22-8 overall when it scores more than 112.5 points.